mdigius/BlackJack/README.md

 # BlackJack
 Simple implementation of BlackJack using JavaFX.
 Player is able to place a bet before dealing the hand.
+This was made before I learned proper software construction concepts, but still think it is a fun project to show my progress.

 Screenshots: